Yeah, we’re at it again… though I’m not sure we have near enough willpower to stick with it this time.

 Atkins Dieting: Then & Now

-Also, for the record, we’re still not convinced that the Atkin’s plan is the #1 best way to go for weight loss, dieting, and a healthy approach to eating.
+TIP: We’re still not convinced that the Atkin’s plan is the #1 best way to go for weight loss, dieting, and a healthy approach to eating.
 But it has worked for us in the past, so it’s at least a great kick-start to get us headed in the right direction… again.